Georgia Laws on Nursing Home Abuse and Assisted Living Facilities

 This cause of action arises from the duty that professional staff at nursing homes owe it to the residents to act in accordance with the standard of care ordinarily exercised by skilled nursing facilities or long-term care facilities under like conditions and similar surrounding circumstances.
 O.C.G.A. § 51-1-27.

-- Failing to protect residents from falls
+- Not protecting residents from falls

-- failing to follow residents’ care plans
+- Not following residents’ care plans

-- failing to follow toileting plans for residents
+- Failing to follow toileting plans for residents

-- failing to utilize safety measures such as beds
+- Failing to utilize safety measures such as beds

-- alarms, wheelchair arms, etc.
+- Alarms, wheelchair arms, etc.

-- failing to adequately train staff
+- Inadequately train staff

 - failing to maintain records properly